Braille is Not a Different Language

 Braille Transcription vs. Braille Translation

 Braille transcription is the process of converting printed text to braille.
-Sometimes people confuse braille transcription with braille translation but this portrays a misleading connotation that braille is a different language rather than merely a different system of reading and writing the same language.
+The translation of braille is the process of converting one language’s braille code into another.
+People sometimes confuse braille transcription with braille translation.
+Unfortunately, this conveys a misleading belief that braille is a different language rather than merely a different system of reading and writing a specific language.

 A Closer Analysis of Braille